Accounting and Finance MSc Dissertation module (BU52010)

 In this module, you will:

-• apply theory to real-world problems faced by accountants, policy-makers, financial institutions and/ or investors and gain and understand of the difficulties involved in applying academic theories to real-world accounting, finance or management
+• apply theory to real-world problems faced by accountants, policy-makers, financial institutions, and/ or investors and gain and understanding of the difficulties involved in applying academic theories to real-world accounting, finance, management, and strategy areas.

-• solve quantitative problems using financial data and be able to analyse and interpret accounting and/or financial data
+• solve quantitative and/or qualitative problems using accounting or financial data and be able to analyse and interpret this data

 By the end of this module, you will be able to: